-- 5.8 The Authority will work in partnership with the following agencies and individuals to promote the licensing objectives:
+- 6.7 The Authority will work in partnership with the following agencies and individuals to promote the licensing objectives:

 - Police authority

 - Fire authority

 - Planning authorities

 - Environmental health

 - Director of Public Health

 - Crime and Disorder Reduction Partnerships

 - Town centre managers

 - Local businesses

-- Agencies involved in child protection
+- Agencies involved in child protection.

 - Local residents

-- Local transport authorities and committees
+- North of Tyne Combined Authority as the Integrated Transport Authority

-- The Local Safeguarding Children Board
+- The North Tyneside Safeguarding Children Partnership.

-- 5.9 The Authority will consider any relevant protocols made with the Police under the Crime and Disorder Act 1998.
+- 6.8 The Authority will consider any relevant protocols made with the Police under the Crime and Disorder Act 1998.
 The Police have the right to make representations on licence applications and reviews of licences and make reference to relevant strategies.

-- 5.10 The Authority encourages licensee membership in local Pub Watch schemes.
+- 6.9 The Authority encourages licensee membership in local Pub Watch schemes.